PlasmaHH/vdb/README.md

 ## pointer (chaining)
 The submodule for pointer colouring supports chaining them as well, which will lead to a string of dereferenced pointers until a determined length is reached or something useful is found.
 You can find examples in the register commands.
-It uses internally the memory layout module
+It uses internally the memory layout module.

+You can change the left and right arrows, an ellipsis and an infinity arrow (for things pointing to itself) via the `vdb-pointer-` configs for `arrow-right`, `arrow-left`, `ellipss` and `arrow-infinity`.

+For the auto detection of ascii in pointer values, you can set the least amount of characters necessarys with `vdb-pointer-min-ascii` (default is 4)

 ## memory layout
 Provides information about the memory layout gathered from various sources.
 Primary source of information for the vmmap